proger/curiosity/README.md

 .venv/bin/python gym-minigrid/manual_control.py --agent_view
 ```

 Profile the environment. `py-spy` that write flamegraph SVGs on disk.
-This reveals that the experience collection agents are spending most of their time running their policies on CPU:
+This revealed that the original experience collection agents were spending most of their time running their policies on CPU.
+Another use let me know that actor workers are waiting a lot of time synchronous cuda transfer of useless tensors.

 ```
 pip install py-spy